Love Hangover

-The song was featured in the final episode of the first season of FX's drama series Pose in 2018, during the House vs House challenge between House of Evangelista and House of Ferocity.
+The song was remixed several times.
+A version remixed by Eric Kupper, known as "Love Hangover 2020", hit number one on Billboard's Dance Club Songs chart in March 2020.

 Remixes

 Motown released versions of Ross's version in 1988 (remixed by the British team PWL) and 1993 (remixed by Frankie Knuckles for the album Diana Extended: The Remixes and by Joey Negro for a single).

 Almighty Records released a remixed version in 2007 (remixed by the UK team Almighty).

 New remixes were released in 2020 by Eric Kupper, peaking at number one on March 28 on the Billboard Dance Club chart.
+It marked the final number one single on the Dance Club Songs chart.